hexatomic/hexatomic/.github/PULL_REQUEST_TEMPLATE.md

 ## Other information

 <!-- Any other information that is important to this PR such as screenshots of how the component looks before and after the change. -->

+---

+# Checklist for maintainers

+## Releases

+- [ ] Do **NOT** push the green merge button on GitHub.
+Follow the latest version of the [developer/maintainer docs](https://hexatomic.github.io/hexatomic/dev/) for making releases.